wobinb/Xero-Postman-OAuth2/README.md

 ![Request your Access Token](images/5_2_addTheVariablesAndURLs.PNG)

-At this stage you will be prompted to logn to Xero.
+At this stage you will be prompted to log in to Xero.

 ![Login to Xero](images/5_3_askedToLogin.PNG)